alexandrearantes1/two-wheel-tour/README.md

 - All photos used on the website were taken from [Unsplash](https://www.unsplash.com) with the exception of the Contact Us page, which is from my personal archive.

+## Acknowledgements

+- I would like to thank Vinicius Souza for his invaluable design insights and suggestions.